RideXpress/docs/contributing/README.md

 Complete Design Document for Payments API
 Deploy square-system-api
 Write Unit tests for square-system-api
-Implementation ffor square-system-api
+Implementation for square-system-api

 The following status will be used: Todo, In Progress, In Review and Done.
-Contributors need to update task status accoirdinlgy in the project.
+Contributors need to update task status accordingly in the project.

 ## Sprints:

-Every sprint will last two weeks starting.
+Every sprint will last two weeks.
 In Github every sprint is a field of type iteration and someone from the team needs to create new sprints if needed.

 Every developer should assign the task to the desired sprint.